-Note that, in the case of m > 0, and when a job J_k with high priority fails, it may be re-inserted back into the first part of the queue (i.e., among the top m jobs).
-This may require recomputing the existing reservations (made previously) for some jobs in the queue that have lower priority than J_k .
+Note that, when m > 0 and when a job J_k with high priority fails, it may be re-inserted back into the first part of the queue (i.e., among the top m jobs).
+This may require recomputing the existing reservations (made previously) for some jobs that have lower priority than J_k .
 From an analysis point of view, we can think of each job completion as a trigger, which deletes all previous reservations and makes a fresh round of reservation and backfilling decisions based on the updated queue.